ejedev/jac8/README.md

 ## Warning

 This project is in active development.
-It is currently failing several [Corax+](https://github.com/Timendus/chip8-test-suite) tests (`8xyE` and `Registers`)
+It is currently passing all [Corax+](https://github.com/Timendus/chip8-test-suite) tests but is still unstable.

 ## Features

-- Rudimentary Chip-8 emulation.
-Can run the IBM logo and most tests although some fail.
+- Chip-8 emulation.
+Can run the IBM logo and pass tests.
+Initial testing with Pong works.
 - Rudimentary step by step debugger that allows you to dump the memory, registers, and stack.
 Shows the current `pc`, `i`, `instruction`, etc.
-- Keypad input, it marks a key as being pressed until it is released.
+- Keypad input.
+It marks a key as being pressed until it is released which can cause some issues.
 The keypad bindings are as follows:

 ```
   1 2 3 C            1 2 3 4